 It's also stated that, because he knows happy minions are loyal minions, Lord Recluse pays his minions extremely well, his pilots especially, due to their hazardous line of work.

-Army Of Two does this twice, with the People's Liberation Army pursuing the eponymous two mercenaries for blowing up their very spiffy bridge and killed a US Senator in the process, and in the final mission, where Salem and Rios end up fighting the other mercenary contractors of Security And Strategy Corporation, who believe they intentionally killed said US Senator.
+Army of Two does this twice, with the People's Liberation Army pursuing the eponymous two mercenaries for blowing up their very spiffy bridge and killing a US Senator in the process, and in the final mission, where Salem and Rios end up fighting the other mercenary contractors of Security And Strategy Corporation, who believe they intentionally killed said US Senator.

-Various Star Wars video games have this.
 Knights of the Old Republic in particular portrays the Sith troops as Punch Clock Villains, at least on the first planet.
 When off duty they hang out in a cantina, and on being talked to tell the player character that they're unhappy about being posted on a planet that hates them, also inviting you to a party.
 When the player character steals a set of Sith armor and talks to the Sith patrolling Taris, they are rhetorically asked "Is there anything more boring than being out on patrol?"
-Down in the Undercity one of them is defensive and angry about abandoning some of his people to die on a superior's orders, though he does it anyway.
+Down in the Undercity, one of them is defensive and angry about abandoning some of his people to die on a superior's orders, though he does it anyway.
 This is probably to enhance the fact that just a few gameplay hours later, Darth Malak destroys the entire planet, killing millions of innocent civilians AND his own troops.

 In the Dark Forces Saga, the Imperial Stormtroopers are sometimes seen as this.
 If they're not aware of Kyle's presence, you can often overhear them complaining about their superior officers and the tedium of guard duty.

-Hell, even the the Reapers can count as this given the information from Mass Effect 3's ending can count as this.
-It is revealed that they , or at least most of them (Harbinger's suggests that it has at least a semblance of a personality) don't have much free will per se and are merely machines under theCatalyst's control; if you free them in the Synthesis ending or replace the Catalyst in the Control ending, they will in fact aid the Council species in repairing the damage they have caused.
+Hell, even the the Reapers can count as this, given the information from Mass Effect 3's ending.
+It is revealed that they, or at least most of them (Harbinger's Large Ham suggests that it has at least a semblance of a personality) don't have much free will per se and are merely machines under theCatalyst's control; if you free them in the Synthesis ending or replace the Catalyst in the Control ending, they will in fact aid the Council species in repairing the damage they have caused.